singhsahilzeeve/Zeeve-read-the-docs/source/subscriptions.md

 #### Staking Nodes

-1. Click on the **Staking Nodes** under **Buy Services** and you will be able to see a list of protocols that [Zeeve](https://zeeve.io) offers.
+1. Click on the **Staking Nodes** under **Buy Services** from the left pane and you will be able to see the list of protocols that [Zeeve](https://zeeve.io) offers for staking.

    ![](images/stakingMarketplace.png)
+   &nbsp;

-2. Click on the protocol card that you want to purchase subscription for.
+2. Click on the protocol card that you want to subscribe.
 You will be then redirected to the purchase page.

    ![](images/stakingPurchase.png)
+   &nbsp;

 3. Select the cloud option from **_Bring Your Own Cloud_** or **_Zeeve Managed Cloud_** and the number of nodes you want to purchase.
-You can also view the amount based on your selection of different options and number of nodes.
-After your selection, click on **subscribe** button.
-A pop up window will open similar to the below image.
-Click on **continue**.
+Based on your selection the total amount for the subscription will be shown.
+Click on **Subscribe** button to continue.
+A pop up window will open, click on **Continue** to proceed with your purchase.

    ![](images/stakingPurchaseRedirect.png)
+   &nbsp;

-4. You will get redirect to the payment page to complete your purchase of subscription.
-Fill all the required details and click **subscribe**.
+4. You will be redirected to the payment page to complete your purchase.
+Fill the card details and click **Subscribe**.

    ![](images/stakingPaymentPage.png)
+   &nbsp;

    **NOTE** Prices on this page totally depends on the protocol and your selection of different options in previous step.

-5. After successful payment you will be redirected to payment success page which ensures successful purchase of your subscription.
+5. After successful payment you will be redirected to success page which ensures successful purchase of your subscription.

    ![](images/paymentSuccessPage.png)
+   &nbsp;

 ---